 In this feedback comment, the giver is blunt about his dislike but he also explains why exactly he disliked the presentation and why he thought Colin did a bad job.
 This feedback comment lets the recipient where he went wrong.

 The most important part of the SBI feedback model.
 This involves describing the impact that the person’s behavior had on the feedback giver or other people.
 Stating what impact a situation or behavior had closes the feedback process and allows both the recipient and the giver to propose a solution or rectify their mistakes.

 “Colin, you were unprepared for the presentation about the sales plan.
 This is not done.”

 When you do not state how a person’s behavior affects you, then what is the point of giving feedback at all.
 Instead of feedback, the above statement becomes a comment about a bad job, which while relevant is not helpful.
 What you need to impress if how a person’s behavior impacted you and others.

-Good feedback incorporates all these three factors – Situation, Behaviour and Impact.
-How you chose to utilize these three elements is up to you and you can include these in whatever order you like in your feedback.
-If you are someone who finds it difficult to give feedback or does not know how to structure their feedback, then the SBI model is a handy acronym to keep in mind.
+The SBI framework incorporates all these three factors – Situation, Behaviour and Impact.
+How you choose to utilize these three elements is up to you, and you can include them in whatever order you like in your feedback.
+Use the SBI feedback examples discussed in this article to include better structure and clarity in your feedback.